verlok/vanilla-lazyload/README.md

 ### Optimize for slow connections

-Activating the `cancel_on_exit` option, you can tell LazyLoad to optimize for slow connection by cancelling the download of images when they exit the viewport.
+_LazyLoad_ optimizes for slow connections by cancelling the download of images when they exit the viewport.

 ### Support for responsive images